Death of a Doxy: Plot summary

 Orrie is finally going to tie the knot.
 He is engaged to marry Jill Hardy, a stewardess.
 But for months, Orrie's also been keeping company with Isabel Kerr, an ex-showgirl.
 Orrie has some time available, because Jill works international flights.
 Isabel also has time available, because she no longer performs: rather, she occupies a plush apartment that is paid for by another gentleman friend who visits her just two or three times a week.

 Isabel objects to Orrie's marriage plans.
 She has taken some of his personal and professional belongings and stashed them in her apartment.
 Isabel threatens to show them to Jill and thus quash the marriage.
 So, Orrie asks Archie to get into Isabel's apartment, find his possessions, and get them back.
 When Archie does enter the apartment, he finds not Orrie's belongings but Isabel's body.
 Archie withdraws to meet with Orrie, but otherwise keeps the news to himself.

 Isabel's sister Stella later discovers the body.
 The police find Orrie's possessions in the apartment and arrest him on suspicion of murder.
 In a meeting to consider whether Orrie is guilty, Wolfe, Archie, and Fred are all unsure, but Saul—via some convoluted reasoning—concludes that he is innocent, and Wolfe undertakes to demonstrate it.

 Wolfe must determine who knew about Isabel's apartment.
 Orrie has given Archie some names—Avery Ballou, who pays the bills, Stella Fleming and her husband Barry, and a nightclub singer named Julie Jaquette.
 Archie visits Stella and Barry, and learns that Stella is frantic to keep a lid on the nature of her sister's living arrangements.
 Stella's concern for Isabel's reputation is such that she tries to claw Archie's face when he refers to Isabel as a "doxy" (prostitute).

 Archie corrals a reluctant Ballou, and Wolfe coerces his cooperation by threatening disclosure of his relationship with Isabel.
 It turns out that Ballou has already been subjected to blackmail, by someone named Milton Thales.
-Ballou thinks that Thales is really Orrie, but Wolfe deduces Thales' true identity and assumes that he is Isabel's murderer.
+Ballou thinks that Thales is really Orrie.
+Wolfe recognizes the name of an early Greek sage, Thales of Miletus.
+That sage was perhaps the first mathematician, pointing to the math teacher who was brother-in-law of Isabel.
+Wolfe assumes that he is Isabel's murderer.

 Wolfe sends Saul to bring Julie Jaquette.
 When she dances into Wolfe's office, Miss Jaquette puts on a performance, first singing and then demanding to see Wolfe's orchids.
 She displays a cynicism regarding human behavior that Wolfe regards as similar to his own.
 Julie agrees to act as bait for the murderer and is nearly killed herself.
-For her protection, she is moved into the brownstone, where she helps Wolfe and Archie force Thales' hand after Wolfe offers $50,000 cash for her assistance.
+For her protection, she is moved into the brownstone, where she helps Wolfe and Archie force Thales' hand.
+There is no trial, as he commits suicide.

+Wolfe offers $50,000 cash for Julie’s assistance, which she uses to attend college.
+That is half of the fee from Ballou, as his name was not revealed to the police or to newspapers.